 As manufacturing organizations become more complex, optimizing production from a tangle of legacy systems, siloed data, spreadsheets, workers’ institutional knowledge and other factors becomes nearly impossible for an individual—or group of individuals—to manage.
 Only once your whole network has been effectively digitized can you begin to use advanced analytics and other technologies to optimize these structures for modern planning flows.

 Playbook for success

 But to achieve the level of flexibility needed to adapt to today’s supply chain volatility, you need more than just digitization – you need a state-of-the-art planning system.
 Integrating data from a variety of sources across the supply stream with analytics algorithms allows planners to visualize the plant’s capacity relative to likely demand and identify the optimal path forward.
 Agile planning solutions can provide this, in addition to being flexible and adaptive when events occur.
-With order scheduling and sequencing solutions, production planners can schedule orders while maintaining a high level of flexibility and ensuring stability throughout production, even in the event of high fluctuations in demand.
+With sequencing solutions, production planners can schedule orders while maintaining a high level of flexibility and ensuring stability throughout production, even in the event of high fluctuations in demand.

 A winning solution

 To better understand how digitalization and agile planning systems can optimize production, consider the case of a light truck manufacturer that wanted to increase productivity at one of its plants.
 With an agile planning solution, planners have a clear view of the status of all production lines and components.
 The plant can react flexibly to fluctuations in market demand and schedule order changes based on assured material availability.
 Orders that cannot be built are identified early and can be rescheduled with sufficient lead time.
 In this way, preventive measures can be taken in good time and supply bottlenecks avoided.